cobbler/cobbler.github.io/_dynamic/manuals/2.2.3/4/1/8_-_Package_Resources.md

 ---
 layout: manpage
-title: Cobbler Primatives - Package Resources
+title: Package Resources
 meta: 2.2.3
 ---
-## MANAGEMENT RESOURCES

-Resources are the lego blocks of configuration management.
-Resources are grouped together via Management Classes, which are then linked to a system.
-Cobbler supports two (2) resource types.
-Resources are configured in the order listed below.

-       1. Packages
-       2. Files

-## PACKAGE RESOURCES
-Package resources are managed using cobbler package add
+Package resources are managed using cobbler package add, allowing you to install and uninstall packages on a system outside of your install process.

 ## Actions